-A total of 6 DST's were received for scrutiny within the reporting period, there is no notable increase from Quarter 1, however it is acknowledged that there is a perceived increase of requests for a Decision Support Tool (DST) meeting to be undertaken particularly when patients with a Learning Disability are admitted to hospital.
+A total of 6 DST's were received for scrutiny within the reporting period.
+Whilst there is no notable increase from previous Quarters, it is acknowledged that there are ongoing requests for a Decision Support Tool (DST) meeting to be undertaken particularly when patients with a Learning Disability are admitted to hospital.
+This is an approach advocated by CCoS which is noted to occur in other areas of CHC within the HB and may benefit from a cohesive approach to this common and shared issue.